Arc Studio is built to make all forms of collaboration and feedback frictionless, including:

 Along with our more advanced features, Arc Studio allows for the most common way of sharing your script with someone: emailing them a PDF.

-If you want a collaborator to be able to edit a script without affecting the Main draft, you can create a private Alternate Draft for them and share it instead of giving them access to the entire project.
+If you want a collaborator to be able to edit a script without affecting the Main draft, you can create a private Branch Copy for them and share it instead of giving them access to the entire project.

 This can be useful if you only want them to review a section of your script.